 (click for larger pdf image) Double immunohistochemistry on an isolated taste bud.
 RCP-immunoreactive (red) taste cells (arrowheads) and SNAP25-immunoreactive (green) Presynaptic (Type III) cells (large arrow) were revealed.
 Some taste cells exhibit double labeling, suggesting that these Presynaptic (Type III) cells express RCP (small arrows), representing CGRP receptors. (adapted from Journal of Neuroscience (2015) 35(37): 12714-12724).

 The characterization of local transmitters and their effects in the taste bud is essential not only for basic understanding of sensory afferent excitation but also for potential clinical applications.
 These include development of taste modifiers for potential use in management of obesity, compliance in taking medications (particularly in pediatrics), and pharmaceutical development in the context of diminished taste sensation or ageusia (lack of taste) related to age or disease chemotherapy.
 Indeed, taste perceptions are altered by medications that inadvertently also act on taste bud transmitters.
-For example, selective serotonin reuptake inhibitors such as Prozac have known taste side effects.
+For example, selective serotonin reuptake inhibitors such as, e.g., Prozac - a selective serotonin reuptake inhibitor (SSRI) antidepressant, have known taste side effects.
+Additionally, our latest findings indicate that Imiquimod, an immune modulator approved for the treatment of basal cell carcinoma, cause abnormal transmitter secretion in taste buds, which may be the basis for taste disturbances that has long been observed in people taking these drugs but has never understood.
 Nevertheless, my lab plays a pioneering role in exploring the mechanisms of taste reception, and in providing the important information for sensory processing in human health and diseases.